remix-run/remix/docs/future/vite.md

 # Hello World
 ```

-By writing these MDX route exports yourself, you're free to use whatever frontmatter structure you like.
+Note that, since you're explicitly mapping MDX route exports, you're now free to use whatever frontmatter structure you like.

 ```mdx
 ---